Overview of APRN Prescriptive Privileges in Texas

 According to TMB Rule 193.6, physicians may delegate ordering and prescribing nonprescription drugs, prescription drugs and medical devices (legally designated as “dangerous drugs”), and durable medical equipment to an APRN or physician assistant (PA).[i]
 Physicians may also delegate ordering and prescribing Schedules III-V Controlled Substances subject to four limitations.

 - The duration of the prescription, including refills of the original prescription, may not exceed 90 days;

 - Continued treatment with the same controlled substance beyond 90 days requires consultation with the delegating physician prior to writing another prescription or refilling the original prescription;

-- Treating a child under age two years requires prior consultation with the delegating physician; and
+- Prescribing CSs for a child under age two years requires prior consultation with the delegating physician; and

 - Consultation with the physician must be noted in the patient’s medical record.